BitcoinDesign/Guide/guide/how-it-works/private-key-management/multi-key.md

 {% include tip/tip.html %}

-The keys used by a Lightning node cannot be controlled by a multi-key setup, as they need to be continuously available to the node.
+The keys used by a lightning node cannot be controlled by a multi-key setup, as they need to be continuously available to the node.

 {% include tip/close.html %}